virage81/custom-hooks/README.md

 - Created useViewportSize hook using useWindowEvent
 - Typed useViewportSize hook
 - Changed layout for section which is using this hook

+## 5. useWindowScroll hook

+### Goal:

+- Implement useWindowScroll hook
+- Type useWindowScroll hook

+### Implementation

+- Created useWindowScroll hook using useWindowEvent
+- Typed useWindowScroll hook
+- Changed layout for section which is using this hook